 our recent work on prompt-only SV and SV training dynamics.

 In this paper, we propose a principled training framework for steering vectors (SVs) and introduce Prompt-Only Steering Vector (PrOSV).
 Several readers (advisor, fellow students, reviewers) have complained that theoretical derivation on SV training dynamics is too dense and hard to read.
 However, I hesitate to put informal interpretations into a research paper.
-This post is meant to contain such informal but intuitive stuff aiming to help readers understand what we were trying to state through definitions and equations.
+This blog post is meant to contain such informal but intuitive stuff aiming to help readers understand what we were trying to state through definitions and equations.
+Beyond that, I also release results of several interesting side quests that are not included in the paper.

 The SV approach achieves model control by adding a fixed vector to model representations.
 As is shown in Figure 1, most prior works apply SVs at each token position and achieves concept-based steering effectively.
 However, we find that the steered model performance drops severely.
 We attribute this problem to the full-sequence nature of such interventions: full-sequence SVs (FSSVs) might exert too much interference in the generation process and thus harms general capabilities.

-Therefore, we hypothesize that we can better preserve model capabilities by limiting the amount of interventions.
+We hypothesize that we can better preserve model capabilities by limiting the amount of interventions–just enough for concept incorporation, but not to the extent that corrupts general knowledge and reasoning capabilities.
 One possible approach is to limit the number of intervened tokens and apply prompt-only interventions.
 Beyond minimal interference, this approach has benefits in terms of computational cost since it restricts intervention to prefill stage such that intervention overhead does not scale with context length.

-Prior work has shown the feasibility of the prompt-only approach to model control, including prefix tuning, representation fine-tuning (ReFT), function vector and task vector.
-Among which, ReFT gives us the direct insight to apply interventions to prompt prefix and/or suffix positions.
-For example, p4 is intervention on 4 prefix tokens, s2 is interventions on 2 suffix tokens while p4+s2 simultaneously intervenes on prefix and suffix locations.
+Prior work has shown the feasibility of the prompt-only approach to model control, including prefix tuningp4 is intervention on 4 prefix tokens, s2 is interventions on 2 suffix tokens while p4+s2 simultaneously intervenes on prefix and suffix locations.
 Since we focus on training-based methods, we do not build directly upon function vectors and task vectors but study s1 interventions as part of our location search process.
 Prefix tuning is essentially the soft prompt approach that expands the context rather than modifying representations in place, therefore we also leave it out of discussions.

 The motivation for using prompt-only SV is quite straightforward, but it is not the case with special designs in SV training.
 As is shown in Figure 2, current SV-based approaches always require a factor selection process after SV training, where steered responses are sampled using factors from a predesignated search grid.
 The final factor is chosen based on the quality of steered responses.
 In AxBench, the evaluation metric is overall steering score, which is the harmonic mean of concept score (how well the concept is incorporated into a response), instruct score (how well a response is related to the instruction) and fluency score (how fluent a response is).
 In AxBench evaluation, the common setup is to sample 10 responses each from a search grid of 14 factors for each concept–140 responses in total.
 This can be costly when there are many concepts to steer.
 Instead, it would be convenient to put trained SVs to use immediately after training.